hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 `flash-connect` messages added for logout and Album / Review CREATE, UPDATE and DELETE operations.
 Messages now disappear after a few seconds.

+Add album form no longer submits when enter key pressed.
+If event target is trackList or genre input, enter key adds a new input box.

 ## Main Features & Fixes before rehost:
 - Implement image upload to S3 bucket (required due to Heroku's ephemeral file storage and associated loss of uploads)
 - Ensure user sessions persist - at present these are lost on server restart.
 Use local storage?